Baldins/academic-kickstart/content/project/learningestimation/index.md

 ![png](./arch.png)

-Architecture for the data-driven VIO module.
-It consists of visual and inertial encoders, feature concatenations, temporal modeling, and pose regression.
  The CNN module determines the most discriminative visual features $ z_V $.
 A small LSTM module transforms windows batch of inertial measurements collected between two consecutive frames into a single inertial feature vector $ z_I $.
 The visual and inertial feature vectors are then concatenated in a single representation $ z_t $.
 The core LSTM uses the feature vector $ z_t $ along with the previous estimate $ x_{t-1} $ and makes a prediction about the robot pose (translation and rotation).

 # The Algorithm